ykwei7/Track-O/docs/DeveloperGuide.md

 them the ability to quickly identify specific tutees and getting information as required.

 #### Current implementation
-`FindCommandParser` uses `parserUtil` to get the keywords used in the command.
+`FindCommandParser` uses `ParserUtil` to get the keywords used in the command.
 The keywords are supplied after the prefix when tutors enter the command.
 Supported prefixes are `n/` `l/` `subject/` and `overdue/`.<br><br>
 `FindCommandParser` then initialises 4 empty string arrays, each represents one of the 4 fields.
-The keywords obtained by `parserUtil` will be added to the respective arrays.
+The keywords obtained by `ParserUtil` will be added to the respective arrays.
 If the field does not contain any keywords, the array for that field remains empty.<br><br>
 A `CollectivePredicate` object will be created using these arrays of keywords, which serves as our filter test.
 It converts each arrays into streams and does an `allmatch` method call, which returns true if the tutee's information